Natural History Museum, Vienna: Halls I–IV: Mineralogy & Petrography

 The large public displays in halls I–V show aesthetic and scientifically valuable minerals, ores, gemstones, rocks (including decorative and building stones) as well as meteorites and impactites (including tektites) collected over more than 500 years.
 All objects are arranged in a systematic way and new objects are added each year.
 Special temporary exhibitions may be presented as well in individual halls.

 The first four halls show the systematic mineral exhibit.
 Hall I contains large mineral samples (in a glass cabinet in the middle of the room), a collection of building materials (samples) and the first part of the systematic mineral exhibit.
 Hall II continues with sulphides, halogenides, oxides, hydroxides, nitrates, iodates and carbonates), in Hall III there are carbonates, borates, sulfates, chromates, phosphates, arsenates and vanadates.

 Phosphates, arsenates and silicates, gemstones and the rock collection are exhibited in Hall IV.
 The collection of gems and precious stones can also be found in this hall.
 This collection is one of the most comprehensive and valuable of its kind to be found on the European continent.
-One cabinet contains significant specimens of most of the well-known jewelry material today, whereby the raw material and the half-finished stones are placed alongside the finished cut and polished stones together with pieces of original jewelry.
+One cabinet contains significant specimens of jewelry material, whereby the raw material and the half-finished stones are placed alongside the finished cut and polished stones together with pieces of original jewelry.
 Two side cabinets contain larger samples of the precious stones collection.
-The original rhinestone copy of the famous Florentine Diamond is kept in Hall IV.
+The original rhinestone copy of the Florentine Diamond is kept in Hall IV.

+Repatriation of ancestral remains

+In 2022 the Museum returned the remains of about 64 Māori and Moriori people, collected by Andreas Reischek, to Museum of New Zealand Te Papa Tongarewa in Wellington, New Zealand.